 - Place Saint Michel

 A short distance away from the cathedral, leaving the “cité” island, stands another one of this neighborhood’s famous landmarks: the Saint-Michel fountain, which shows Saint Michel defeating the dragon.
-In 1860 the Baron Hausmann decided to build this majestic fountain to be the cherry on top of his newly finished Boulevard Saint-Michel.
-Architect Davioud drew his inspiration from the Trevis fountain and Marie de Medici fountain located at the Luxembourg Gardens.
+In 1860 Baron Hausmann decided to build this majestic fountain to be the cherry on top of his newly finished Boulevard Saint-Michel.
+Architect David drew his inspiration from the Trevis fountain and Marie de Medici fountain located at the Luxembourg Gardens.

 Attractions in the West of Latin Quarter

 At 60 rue des Ecoles, in front of the Cinema Champo, is a café named Le Sorbon.
 The prices, which are relatively cheap for the area, and plenty of room to sit down for a chat makes this place especially popular with the student population.
-This type of establishment may seem incredibly Parisian, but is in fact rare in this district.
+This type of establishment may seem incredibly Parisian but is, in fact, rare in this district.
 A perfect pit-stop, Le Sorbon is hard to beat!

 - The Sorbonne University

 Pay a visit to one of the most famous and prestigious European universities: La Sorbonne.

 Founded in 1253, it was originally a small college for poor students who wanted to learn theology.
 Since then, it has firmly established itself as the heart of the Latin Quarter.

 Among the more well-known teachers was Thomas Aquinas, and the poet Dante, John Calvin (founder of Calvinism) and Ignatius of Loyola all studied in this situation.
 With its status as a bastion of conservatism, this university closed during the French Revolution but was fortunately reopened in 1806 by Napoleon.
 The Sorbonne was also forced to close during the events of May 1968, at the time of the student riots.